imagico/gdal-tools/README.md

 -------------

-`gdal_valscale` scales values in a raster image that represent quantities relative to surface area like densities which have originally determined with respect to projected coordinates to correct densities with respect to real world surface area by multiplying with the area scaling function of the projection.
+`gdal_valscale` scales values in a raster image that represent quantities relative to surface area like densities which have originally been determined with respect to projected coordinates to correct densities with respect to real world surface area by multiplying with the area scaling function of the projection.
 It takes a single parameter, the image file to process and